subbed74/rust_stuff/README.md

-# Random Stuff in Rust
-I am learning the Rust programming language and will be putting random things I've worked on in here.

 ## Sequences
 This program returns the number in various integer sequences located at the given indices.
 It runs in the terminal and is based off of console commands.